find a Clinician/Physician

 ** — This procedure requires the use of an optical backstop such as the Köcher bronchocele sound, which permits precise dissection without damaging adjacent or underlying structures.

-*** — Using settings higher than 60W CW increase the likelihood of causing a flash fire due to ignition of aerosolized fat in the plume.
+*** — Using settings higher than 60W CW increases the likelihood of causing a flash fire due to ignition of aerosolized fat in the plume.

 ++ — Vaporization or ablation of tissues is most efficient when a high power density is used with a large spot diameter.
 This permits the surgeon to cover a large area expeditiously.